carpentries/instructor-training/_extras/checkout.md

 Trainees must make a contribution to a lesson's content, exercises, or instructor's guide by doing one of the following:

-1. Submitting a change to fix an existing issue.
+1. Providing substantive feedback on an existing issue or pull request (preferred).
-2. Proof-reading a lesson and adding a new issue describing something to be improved.
+2. Submitting a change to fix an existing issue.
-3. Providing substantive feedback on an existing issue or pull request.
+3. Proof-reading a lesson and adding a new issue describing something to be improved.

 Contributions to Data Carpentry materials may be submitted through GitHub or by [email]({{ site.contact }}).
 Contributions to Software Carpentry materials must be submitted through GitHub.